ren89/property-listing-app/SUPABASE_API_DOCUMENTATION.md

 ---

-This documentation covers the core operations available in your Property Listing App using Supabase JavaScript client.
+This documentation covers the core operations available in your Property Listing App using Supabase JavaScript client